wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 ### 1. Does the product aim to solve a problem that is important to you?

-Before considering an intelligent tool, you need to think about the kinds of security problems that you face as an organisation.
+Before considering an intelligent tool, you need to think about the kinds of security problems that you face as an organization.

 It's important to be sure you have a real problem which is not being addressed by other means.
 You should explore whether augmenting your current approaches would be a sufficient remedy.
-This entails a clear understanding of the risk which your problem poses to your organisation.
+This entails a clear understanding of the risk which your problem poses to your organization.

 Maintaining your current solution in tandem with any intelligent systems will not only ensure you have a fallback you understand, it will also give you a baseline against which to measure the outcomes produced by the AI based approach.